LeToNode/Play2.0-CN-doc/scalaGuide/ScalaForms.md

 userForm.fill(User("Bob", 18))
 ```

-## Using high level mapping
+## Using high-level mapping

-The `play.api.data` package defines several high level mapping you can use directly.
+The `play.api.data` package defines several high-level mappings that you can use directly.

 ```scala
 val userForm = Form(